ausi/cq-prolyfill/docs/usage.md

 ## Syntax

 A container query begins with `:container(` and ends with `)`.
-It contains one CSS property followed by an [optional filter](#color-filters) followed by up to two comparisons.
+It contains a single query against a CSS property and can be suffixed by an [optional filter](#color-filters).
+The syntax of the query follows the [Media Queries Level 4](https://www.w3.org/TR/2017/WD-mediaqueries-4-20170519/#mq-features) syntax for media features including the range form.
 The container query is attached to the element you want to style.
 So instead of writing `.parent:media(min-with: 100px) .child` like in other element query scripts, you append the query to the child itself `.child:container(width > 100px)`.

 ### Sass, Less and other preprocessors